go-goyave/goyave/v6_CHANGELOG.md

   - Convert now supports json v2 marshal/unmarshal options
 - services
   - service container removed in favor of compile-time and explicit wiring.
 If a service is unavailable or doesn't implement the interface defined by the dependent, your projet won't compile.
 This is as opposed to using the container with which the type assertion is done at runtime and could generate panics.
+- Response:
   - Response.JSON now uses json v2 and accepts variadic json options.
-  - JSON response bodies do not end with \n anymore as a result.
+JSON response bodies do not end with \n anymore as a result.
+  - If Response.Error receives a ClientError, it won't return 500.
+Instead it builds a response based on the client error details.
+If the client error doesn't have a message specified, only set the status and let the status handler manage it (default behavior).
 - util/errors renamed to errwrap to avoid package name collisions with std and dependency confusion
+- added ClientError which provide a way for services to return standardized client errors without leaking into the presentation / HTTP layer.

 TODO docs pass with links
 TODO cleanup resources directory